KaiserWerk/goauth2/README.md

 __Disclaimer: this is work in progress.
 That means there will still be breaking changes!__

-## The Big Why

-> "So, why should I use OAuth at all?
-I have my username and password, that's all I need.
-And all of this looks so complicated anyway!"
->
-> Ghandi, probably around 2015

-Well, for confidential clients, which can keep a secret, this is perfectly fine and dandy.
-The main problem OAuth2 tries to solve is to have a uniform way to handle authorization (and authentication by extension) for public clients like native (mobile) apps or SPAs, which cannot keep a secret.

-By using either the Implicit Grant (which was specifically made for Javascript SPAs) or the Authorization Code Grant, the app never even sees your credentials, which adds a whole new layer of security.

-And classic credentials like username and password will typically not work out if you want to access a resource server; you will need an access token.
-This access token is basically a password, and as such should be treated as confidential data.

-But access tokens have a few advantages:
-* They can be revoked (and you don't need to change your password for that)
-* They have a short lifetime (which drastically reduces the time an attack can use it for malicious purposes), but can be refreshed
-* They have a reduced set of permissions, called scopes.
-Only those scopes YOU authorized the app to use can actually be accessed using the access token.

 ## Terminology

 If you are already an experienced OAuth2 user, you can skip this paragraph.